stephenxs/SONiC/doc/qos/Shared-headroom-pool-design.md

   - As in this systems all the buffer parameters are statically configured, we need to provide additional parameters for shared headroom pool.
   - No new database items or CLI introduced.
 - Support shared headroom pool in systems with dynamic buffer
+  - Different way in which the shared headroom pool size is calculated should be provided and configurable, including:
+    - the Over-subscribe ratio
+    - congesting probability
-  - The shared headroom pool should be updated whenever the headroom of a port is updated
+  - The shared headroom pool size should be updated whenever the headroom of a port is updated
-  - Over-subscribe ratio or congesting probability should be configurable

 ### Architecture Design